dHellerstein/wsurvey.lib/floatingContent/readme.md

   #### Note
   If you download just these (and not the full wsurvey.lib.zip)
    - to use the demo, you will need to edit the code a bit: change  `<script ...>` so they point to the where you saved the .js files!
-   - be sure to als download wsurvey.utils1.js
+   - be sure to also download wsurvey.utils1.js

   [The details ...](wsurvey.floatingContent.txt)